IrinaSing/Home-page-Irina/planning/retrospective.md

 I like the workflow without using project board and issues as far as I work on my own.

+Page turned out to be quite similar to Figma layout.

 ## Continue Doing

 <!--